nix-community/nix-direnv/README.md

   if either the project-specific `default.nix` / `shell.nix` changes, or if there is a new commit added to `nixpkgs`.
 A re-evaluation can be also triggered by using `touch .envrc` in the same project.
+  A different problem is that it might trigger mass-rebuilds when the same nixpkgs checkout is pointed to something like staging.
 - No additional daemon or services required: The codesize is small enough that it can be vendored into a project itself.